containers/podman/troubleshooting.md

 the non-root user has.
 If you use the `crun` runtime, 0.10.4 or newer, then you can enable a workaround by adding `--annotation io.crun.keep_original_groups=1` to the `podman` command line.

+### 22) A rootless container running in detached mode is closed at logout

+When running a container with a command like `podman run --detach httpd` as a rootless user, the container is closed upon logout and is not kept running.

+#### Symptom

+When logging out of a rootless user session, all containers that were started in detached mode are stopped and are not kept running.
+As the root user, these same containers would survive the logout and continue running.

+#### Solution

+When systemd notes that a session that started a Podman container has exited, it will also stop any containers that has been associated with it.
+To avoid this, use the following command before logging out: `loginctl enable-linger`.
+To later revert the linger functionality, use `loginctl disable-linger`.

+LOGINCTL(1), SYSTEMD(1)